luckiday/mobileinsight-core/README.md

 First clone or download the git repository to user local folder.

+[Optional] Create a python3 virtual environment to install MobileInsight.
+Please refer to https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/ about virtual environments.
+**Note:** **don't** use *Conda* to create the environment.

 Next, run installation script (but __do not__ execute with root priviledge!):